codesections/d5/README.md

 USERNAME:PASSWORD https://d5.codesections.com -X POST` command on a regular schedule.

-Once you've done that, you can access the most-recently updated IP address with the following curl command:
+Once you've done that, you can access the most recently updated IP address with the following curl command:

 ```shell